Eibx/Rebronx/readme.md

 Directory name | Description
 -------------- | --------------
-Rebronx.Server | The WebSocket server using .NET Core (backend) Rebronx.UI | Vue.js site (fronend)
-Rebronx.Data | Data shared between the frontend and backend, such as item and map information
+server | The WebSocket server using .NET Core (backend) client | Vue.js site (fronend) data | Data shared between the frontend and backend, such as item and map information

 Then create a self-signed certificate: